bakery/blog/_posts/2015-03-06-tinder-swipe-it-like-you-mean-it.markdown

 ---

 Tinder.
 Everyone knows about it and even those in relationships have checked it out to see what all the fuss is about.
-I was a heavy user myself, and I have more than a few funny stories related to the usage of the app and how it worked for me in SE Asia compared to Europe, but those stories belong on my personal blog and not here.
+I was a heavy user myself, and had my share of Tinder anecdotes, but I’ll save these for another occasion.

 I’ll try to describe why I think Tinder needs a redesign although it's already successful and famous for their use of swipe gestures.
 Not only that, they are often considered as a model of good app design.
 What if I told you they did it wrong and no one even noticed?
 Even worse, people actually copied their mistakes.